davidrallen/elixir-uuid/README.md

 **Note:** Renamed from [uuid](https://hex.pm/packages/uuid) to [elixir_uuid](https://hex.pm/packages/elixir_uuid) as a solution to package name conflicts.
 Use [elixir_uuid](https://hex.pm/packages/elixir_uuid) going forward.

+Forked for implementing UUID v7 even though it's an RFC.

 ### Installation

 The latest version is `1.2.0` and requires Elixir `~> 1.0`.
 New releases may change this minimum compatible version depending on breaking language changes.
 The [changelog](https://github.com/zyro/elixir-uuid/blob/master/CHANGELOG.md) lists every available release and its corresponding language version requirement.